LAripping/SAPhIRE/README.md

 1. *I can't extract the HAR file from my browser!*

    Under certain circumstances, when pressing "Save All as HAR" on Firefox's debugger, nothing happens.
 I have reached the conclusion that this occurs because of **ongoing XHR requests** , and when they are canceled/completed the action can be succesfully repeated.
-So as a solution, disconnect from the network to cancel any hang requests.
-An example of this is [Facebook's HTTP Long Polling](https://stackoverflow.com/questions/2663882/how-does-facebook-chat-avoid-continuous-polling-of-the-server)
+An example of this is [Facebook's HTTP Long Polling](https://stackoverflow.com/questions/2663882/how-does-facebook-chat-avoid-continuous-polling-of-the-server).
+Stoping the page from loading usually is not an option, and even loading a new page will leave them hanging in the Debugger.
+Disconnecting from the network won't fix the problem for the same reason, so the only solution is the following:

+   * Click the stacktrace of the call (in the request tab) to navigate to the statement responsible
+   * Pretty print to better locate it in a single line
+   * Add a breakpoint so that execution will pause before even commencing the request
+   * Refresh / Repeat the proccess

 2. *The sensitive info transferred do not appear in the HAR!*